|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 The DfE have produced guidance for local authorities, school leaders, staff and governing bodies on cloud software services.
 It outlines how schools need to consider data security when moving services and sensitive information to the internet-based facilities of cloud computing (the cloud).

 Security of Confidential / Personal Data - Electronic and Paper

 It is critical that schools consider the safety of confidential / personal data removed from a school site (electronic and paper).
 Ensuring that ALL staff are aware of how to handle sensitive or personal information and their responsibilities when accessing data is vital and this section provides guidance on staff training and recommendations.

 If you are considering applying this method of security to any computer devices in your school which you think may be taken off-site:

 Warning – keep your encryption password in a safe place.
 Access to encrypted drives and ‘containers’ is controlled by password - should you loose it you will NOT be able to access your data!

 School Policy in Brief

-ICO Advice to Schools Regardng Data Protection and Freedom of Information
+ICO Advice to Schools Regarding Data Protection and Freedom of Information

-The Information Commissioner's Office have posted a video and further advice on the responsibilities of schools regarding Data Protection Act and Freedom of Information.
-The Information rights video is aimed at head teachers, managers and governors to help comply with their responsibilities to information rights in schools, colleges and universities.
+The Information Commissioner's Office advice on the responsibilities of schools regarding Data Protection Act and Freedom of Information.

 Template Model Publication Scheme for Nursery, Primary and Small Schools